JA Prescott Medal

 The JA Prescott Medal is awarded annually to a person who has made an outstanding contribution to soil science.
 The JA Prescott recipient receives a medal and a certificate.
 The Award is open to financial members of Soil Science Australia and other Australian soil scientists.

-Nominations must be made via the online application form before the closing date in the year in which the Medal is to be awarded.
+Nominations must be made via email before the closing date in the year in which the Medal is to be awarded.
+Download application form here.